opinionated-digital-center/python-library-project-generator/tests/README.md

 # Test this cookiecutter template

-To test this cookiecutter template, just run `run_test.sh`.
+To test this cookiecutter template locally, just run `run_test.sh`.

-This will build a docker image representing a user's environment.
-This, this will run template creation and some basic commands against it.
+This will spin a docker container, which will run template creation and perform all tests against it.